-The further I dropped into the experience, the further back this problem went.
-I followed the experience of pain related to womanhood back generations and generations and I discovered something.
-I discovered the holy grail of our problem as women.
+As women, when we have suffered at the hands of our own female-ness, it’s very hard to not project that onto younger girls.
 Because of trauma in their own lives, men stepped away from divine masculine and into their aspect of weakness, which was to become power hungry.
 The minute that happened, men began using brute force and then social control structures like religion and government to justify controlling women as property.
 The bible is beautiful evidence of this justification of victimizing and objectifying women.
 Now I’m about to get really aggressive with this next statement and tell you that just like any abuse victim, nothing that men ever did to us as a gender compared to what we did to ourselves.
 We abandoned ourselves.
 We abandoned the divine feminine within us.
 We bought into the stupid stories for the sake of our survival.
-I have compassion for the original women who did this, but on some level I also have a degree of rage at these women thousands of years ago who turned to each other and propagated the lies that men told us about ourselves.
-Lies like the one written in Genesis at the to of this page; lies that made womanhood a matter of shame.
+I have compassion for the original women who did this, but it is natural to feel some level of betrayal relative to these women thousands of years ago who turned to each other and propagated the lies that men told us about ourselves.
+Lies like the one written in Genesis at the top of this page; lies that made womanhood a matter of shame.
 And now we wonder why modern women struggle so much with their femininity.
 We turned against our own femininity when we started being brutalized by men.
 The same way that a child that is being sexually abused, turns against themself and blames themself for what is done to them.
 We made our own womanhood the enemy, when our receptivity was seen as a weakness and vulnerability instead of strength because of what was being done with it.

 My grandmother was a mother in the forties and fifties.
 The fifties was an era where birth control was rare.
 You had no choice whether or not you got pregnant; even if your husband came home for a week and then went back to war or off on business.
 A woman was treated more like property than like a human being.
 Just take a look at the common advertisements from that day and age.
 Whilst trying to raise her first daughter while her husband was gone to war, she gave birth to still born twins alone.
 She struggled to fit into her girdle and stiletto high heels for years, in the name of being what women were supposed to be like back then.

-I do not know much about my grandmother, but I can tell you that my mother watched her and the pain she went through.
+My mother watched her and the pain she went through.
 My mother watched an era of lives destroyed all because of the fact that they were born as girls.
 My mother grew up, straight into the heart of the feminist movement.
 A movement that sought to liberate females, and to some degree it did.
 But it also destroyed our connection with what it means to be female.
 The women who were part of the 60s feminist movement had no idea what it meant to be a woman because most of what they were doing was resisting men.
 Instead of embodying feminism, they embodied masculinity.
 They took jobs dominated by men, they dressed like men, they burnt their bras etc. It was as if they wanted to end the subjugation by proving to the men in control “we can do it too”.
 The truth is, they still hated the fact that they were female.
 So much pain in their lives was subconsciously attributed to being born a girl (especially in my mother’s life because her dad wanted a son, not another daughter).